fortrabbit/legal/data-processing-agreement.md

 last modified: 07th June 2018

 ## 1. Introduction, scope, definitions

 1. This contract is concluded between the customer of fortrabbit GmbH, hereinafter referred to as "client", and fortrabbit GmbH, hereinafter referred to as "contractor".
 It supplements every existing hosting contract between the contractor and the client, hereinafter also referred to as the "main contract", when the client processes personal data on the hosting platform of the contractor.
-In his area of ​​application he proceeds to the principal contract of the contractor.
+In his area of application he proceeds to the principal contract of the contractor.
 2. This contract governs the rights and obligations of client and contractor, hereinafter referred to as the parties.
 3. This contract applies to all activities in which employees of the contractor or subcontractors commissioned by it (subcontractors) process personal data of the client.
 4. Terms used in this agreement shall be understood as defined in the EU General Data Protection Regulation.
 Insofar as declarations have to be made in the following "in writing", the written form according to § 126 BGB is meant.
 Incidentally, declarations may also be made in other forms insofar as adequate verifiability is ensured.

 ## 2. Subject and duration of processing

 1. The contractor provides web hosting services.
 The client receives the possibility to process data: save, modify, transmit, delete.
 The client receives access to the web space and databases.
 The activity of the contractor is limited to the provision of this IT infrastructure.
 2. Processing starts from the date on which the client makes use of the services and shall continue for an indefinite period until termination of this contract or the main contract by a party and the subsequent final deletion of any personal data.

 ## 3. Purpose of the data processing

 1. The client processes data for its own purposes.
 He is not obliged to disclose the purpose of the processing to the contractor.
 2. The client alone is responsible for the type and structure of the data.
 The contractor has no influence on the type of data and the circle of those affected.

 ## 4. Obligations of the contractor